 In addition to Inoue, police arrested four Kobe Yamaguchi-gumi members and the head of the Aizukotetsu-kai who had announced his resignation.

 In the incident, members of the Yamaguchi-gumi had camped themselves at the Aizukotetsu-kai headquarters.
-Once the gangsters stepped outside, members of the Kobe Yamaguchi-gumi besieged the place.
+Once the gangsters stepped outside, members of the Kobe Yamaguchi-gumi besieged the office.
 The Aizukotetsu-kai headquarters was subsequently surrounded by about 200 investigators and riot police.

 Dating back to the Edo Period